Home | Contact Us | Phone: 619.227.7802

 We Remember Hugo - click here for a memorial »

 We modified a small wheel chair so that we could move him.
-He was very difficult for senior citizens such as ourselves to handle.On the 16th, we took him to his first water session with Trish, Kodiak was quite terrified of the 1st session which was a swim session.
-His frontlegs did not know what to do, but with various techniques Trish got them moving during our 1st visit.
-His hindlegs had begun to work by this time and they were strong in the water.
+He was very difficult for senior citizens such as ourselves to handle.On the 16th, we took him to his first session with Trish, Kodiak was quite terrified of the 1st session;. his frontlegs did not know what to do, but with various techniques Trish got them moving during our 1st visit.

 The improvement with each session over the next 3 weeks was amazing!
 We were able to use slings to ass't Kodiak in the 1st week of rehab and he began ambulating on his at the end of his 2nd week of rehab.--somewhat like a "drunken sailor" but with an air of confidence that he was once again in control.

 During subsequent sessions (we started with 2x/week and followed up with 1x/week during the next 2 mos.)
-Trish con't to encourage Kody and ass't him as he needed... he now swims without help and we have seen a complete recovery of Kody's personality and joy in life; with his physical body recovered @ 90%.
+Trish continued to encourage Kody and assist him as he needed.
+We have seen a complete recovery of Kody's personality and joy in life; with his physical body recovered @ 90%.
 We hope to see more improvement in the near future.
 We cannot imagine what the past few mos. would have been like had we not learned of the rehab services available.

 Thank you so much!" - Paula and Kermit Harcos, Owners of Kodiak - The Amazing All American Dog!

 "I brought Max to Cutting Edge K9 Rehab when I thought he was having pain due to an old injury to his hip.
 He initially showed some improvement but we discovered the main reason for his pain was a cancerous tumor on his hip.
 When Max showed increased lameness (when we should have seen con't progress) Trish knew we needed to check for other problems and sent us to our vet.
-As the cancer spread it became increasingly difficult for Max to walk, but swimming was the most wonderful thing I could do with him.
+As the cancer spread it became increasingly difficult for Max to walk but Trish suggested swimming and it was the most wonderful thing I could do with him.
 When he was in the water he was like a puppy again; able to chase the ball , full of energy and free of pain.
-The last 2 times we saw Trish, I got in the water with him.
 Those days were so special to me; swimming beside him is something I will never forget.
 It's amazing how much swimming can help rehabilitate an injured dog, but it is equally amazing how much comfort it was able to give to a dog who had no chance of recovery." - Max's Owner

 ~Patti J. Moulds & Kahlua

 Mignon had back surgery at the Veterinary Specialty Hospital for a ruptured disc.
-She was completely paralyzed in both of her hindlegs when she started rehab although she showed excellent use of her legs while in the water.
+She was completely paralyzed in both of her hind legs when she started rehab.

 "To Dog Owners Everywhere,